DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: The Design Details of

 \stitle{The Sequential Check-and-Revise Process.} Our framework implements an efficient, single-pass ``check-and-revise'' process, detailed in Algorithm~\ref{alg:sql_revision}.
 Each initial SQL candidate, $\mathcal{S} \in \mathcal{C}_{initial}$, is passed through the \textit{Tool-Chain of Checkers} exactly once.
-The process for a single candidate $\mathcal{S}_{cand}$ is as follows: \begin{enumerate} \item The candidate $\mathcal{S}_{cand}$ is sequentially evaluated by each checker in the tool-chain, starting with the first. \item If a checker detects an error, the process is momentarily paused.
+The process for a single candidate $\mathcal{S}_{cand}$ is as follows: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, parsep=0pt] \item The candidate $\mathcal{S}_{cand}$ is sequentially evaluated by each checker in the tool-chain, starting with the first. \item If a checker detects an error, the process is momentarily paused.
 The checker generates a specific error report and an actionable \textit{correction directive}, $d_{err}$.
 For example, if the \texttt{NULL Checker} finds that a column in an \texttt{ORDER BY} clause could contain \texttt{NULL} values, the directive would be a clear instruction such as: {``The ordering column \texttt{[column\_name]} may contain NULLs.
 Add a \texttt{WHERE {[column\_name]} IS NOT NULL} condition to ensure correct sorting.''}

 \item The LLM is then invoked in a special ``revision mode''.
 It receives the original context, the faulty SQL $\mathcal{S}_{cand}$, and the explicit directive $d_{err}$ from the checker.
 The LLM's task is not to find the error, but to fix it based on the directive.
-This can be formalized as:
+It is formalized as:

 \item The newly revised query, $\mathcal{S}_{revised}$, replaces $\mathcal{S}_{cand}$, and the evaluation continues with the next checker in the chain. \item The process terminates once the query has been evaluated by all checkers in the chain. \end{enumerate} This external, tool-guided debugging process is significantly more reliable than unconstrained LLM self-correction.
 The final output of this phase is a set of revised SQL candidates, $\mathcal{C}_{revised}$, which have been rigorously vetted and have a substantially higher probability of being correct.